Chivalry

 The code of chivalry that developed in medieval Europe had its roots in earlier centuries.
 It arose in the Carolingian Empire from the idealisation of the cavalryman—involving military bravery, individual training, and service to others—especially in Francia, among horse soldiers in Charlemagne's cavalry.
-The term "chivalry" derives from the Old French term chevalerie, which can be translated as "horse soldiery".
-Originally, the term referred only to horse-mounted men, from the French word for horse, cheval, but later it became associated with knightly ideals.

-Over time, its meaning in Europe has been refined to emphasize more general social and moral virtues.
+Over time, the meaning of chivalry in Europe has been refined to emphasize more general social and moral virtues.
 The code of chivalry, as it stood by the Late Middle Ages, was a moral system which combined a warrior ethos, knightly piety, and courtly manners, all combining to establish a notion of honour and nobility.